 Founded in 1980, MUJI aims to create simple, low-cost, quality products.
 The brand’s Japanese design aesthetic guarantees everything’s super stylish, as well.
 MUJI is kind of like a small-scale Asian IKEA, selling everything from beds and bookcases to household items like linens, dishes, cooking utensils and serving pieces (not to mention clothing, electronics, healthy and beauty supplies and snacks).
 Check out any of the five NYC-area stores for apartment must-haves, like Acacia plates and bowls from $8 to $60; bone china coffee cups for $12 to $15; linen pot holders for $8 to $10; and an ultrasonic aroma diffuser (aka air freshener) for $69.50 to $119.50.
 And they actually also sometimes sell furniture, though nothing on the grand scale like the blue-and-yellow Swedish giant we know and love.

 This steel clothes hanger ($68) easily stows away.

 This twin oak bed from Muji ($550) oozes minimalist style.

 Pearl River Mart

 Since 1985, Pearl River has been supplying New Yorkers with authentic and affordable Chinese (and other Asian) goods from housewares and personal care products to snacks and slippers.
-The brick and mortar location is closed (for now) but the company’s online business is still thriving.
+The brick and mortar location reopened in Tribeca late last year, and the company’s online business is still thriving.
 Visit Pearl River for essentials, like multi-purpose donburi bowls for $7.95 (besides noodles, they make fab soup and cereal bowls!), bamboo steamers for $10-24.95; and bamboo, plastic, melamine and stainless steel chopsticks for $1-6.50 a pair.

 You Might Also Like